rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

 *  **OncoBN**: Similar to OT, in the sense of being an untimed oncogenetic model, but allows both AND (the conjunctive or CBN model) and OR relationships (the disjunctive or DBN model).

-*  **Mutual Hazard networks (MHN):** With MHN dependencies are not deterministic and events can make other events more like or less likely (inhibiting influence).
+*  **Mutual Hazard networks (MHN):** With MHN dependencies are not deterministic and events can make other events more like or less likely (inhibiting influence**.
 The fitted parameters are multiplicative hazards that represent how one event influences other events.

 &nbsp;

+## Default options and default CPMs run
+***

+- In the Shiny app, we always run CBN, OT, OncoBN, and MHN.
+If you want to run H-ESBCN or MC-CBN, you have to select them under ```Advanced options and CPMs to use```.
+(They are not run by default, as they can take a long time).
+- OncoBN can be run using a conjunctive or a disjunctive model.
+The default used in the Shiny app (and the evam function in the package) is the disjunctive model.
+You can use the conjunctive one by selecting it under ```Advanced options and CPMs to use```.
+- Most methods have other options that can be modified.
+Again, check ```Advanced options and CPMs to use```.

 ### References and related repositories<a id="refs"></a>
 ***